marco-vignozzi/Sapinski/README.md

 This file contains the main program.
 You can choose the _starting point_ and the number of _total points_ drown by editing the attributes `start_pt` and `total_pt`.
-You can also select a different _color_ through the `color` attribute: the colors available are listed in the module `colors.py`.
-**If the color provided doesn't exist or no color is provided, every point will have a random color** from the ones of the module above mentioned.
+You can also select a different _color_ through the `color` attribute for a bunch of things: the colors available are listed in the module `colors.py`. **If the color provided doesn't exist or no color is provided, every point will have a random color** from the ones of the module above mentioned.

 - **colors.py**